maydoxx1/Test-OS/README.md

-Welcome To TestOS which based on ReactOS!
+Welcome To Test OS which based on React OS!